-If you are a PacificSource vendor, in addition to any of the methods outlined above, you may report to your PacificSource contract administrator.
+If you are a PacificSource Delegate/Delegated Entity, in addition to any of the methods outlined above, you may report to your PacificSource contract administrator.

 You have an obligation to report compliance and FWA concerns that you may have to the appropriate channel.
 You are also expected to assist in the investigation and resolution of these issues.
-Failure to do so may result in disciplinary actions, up to and including termination of employment or contract.
+Failure to do so may result in disciplinary action, up to and including termination of employment or contract.

-In addition, employees can request clarification on a regulatory or compliance question, or request an interpretation of the rule by contacting the Corporate Compliance Officer directly or any member of the Compliance Department, as well as the General Counsel or Associate General Counsel.
+In addition, employees can request clarification on a regulatory or compliance question or request an interpretation of a requirement by contacting the Corporate Compliance Officer directly or any member of the Compliance Department, as well as the Chief Legal and Risk Officer or Associate General Counsel via the reporting channels above.